matthewdovey/BittrexTracker/README.md

 ## Versioning

-This version will be increased by 0.1.0 per feature and 0.0.1 per pull request that goes into the project.
+This version will be increased by 0.1.0 per release and 0.0.1 per pull request that goes into the project.

 ## Authors